Apil120/C_programming_2nd_sem/README.md

-# mongodb_for_salesbot_dashboard
-Code for mongodb connection from python.
+# Code for the C-language done in BCA 2nd Sem.